Solving the Poisson equation using coupled Markov chains: Discussion

 \section{Discussion}

+Our contributions are grounded in the coupling approach that is implementable in a variety of MCMC settings \citep{atchade2024unbiased}.
+The proposed estimators of fishy functions in Section \ref{sec:coupledchainsandfishyfunctions} could be considered for control variates.
+Indeed, approximating solutions of the Poisson equation is a well-known strategy for variance reduction via control variates \citep{andradottir1993variance,henderson1997variance,dellaportas2012control,mijatovic2018poisson,alexopoulos2022variance}.
+This involves replacing $h$ by $h-\phi$ in an ergodic average, where $\phi\in L_{0}^{1}(\pi)=\{f \in L^{1}(\pi):\pi(f)=0\}$, so that $\pi(h-\phi)=\pi(h)$ and the limit of the MCMC estimator is unchanged, but the variance may be smaller with a judicious choice of $\phi$.
+A convenient family of $\phi$ is $\{(I-P)f:f\in L^{1}(\pi)\}$ since $\phi\in L_{0}^{1}(\pi)$ by construction and indeed an optimal choice of $f$ is a fishy function.
+Our approach may be the first widely-applicable strategy for consistent estimation of fishy functions in MCMC settings.

+Regeneration methods may provide a viable alternative to couplings.
 When a Markov chain admits an accessible atom $\alpha$, a solution of the Poisson equation \citep[e.g.][]{glynn1996liapounov} is $g(x)=\mathbb{E}_{x}\left[\sum_{k=0}^{\sigma_{\alpha}}h_{0}(X_{k})\right]$, where $\sigma_{\alpha}=\inf\{n\geq0:X_{n}\in\alpha\}$.
 This allows approximation of $g$ pointwise by simulation if one can identify entries into $\alpha$ and one can approximate $h_{0}=h-\pi(h)$ pointwise.
-The approach we took in this article is different in that it does not rely on identifying atoms, and hence may be applicable in scenarios where this regenerative approximation is not implementable.
-For example, proper atoms may not exist for a given general state space Markov chain, and identification of hitting times of an atom for a suitable split chain as in \citet{mykland1995regeneration} is not always feasible.
+Proper atoms may not exist for a given general state space Markov chain, and identification of hitting times of an atom for a suitable split chain as in \citet{mykland1995regeneration} is not always feasible.
 While it is often possible to define a modified Markov chain that admits an easily identified, accessible atom \citep{brockwell:kadane:05,leedoucetperfectsimulation}, the corresponding solution of the Poisson equation may not be similar to that of the original chain.
-Note also that, when atoms can be identified, one would often use regenerative simulation to approximate the asymptotic variance \citep{hobert2002applicability}, which can be expressed as $v(P,h)=\pi(\alpha)\mathbb{E}_{\alpha}\left[\left\{ \sum_{k=1}^{\tau_{\alpha}}h_{0}(X_{k})\right\} ^{2}\right]$ \citep[see, e.g.,][]{bednorz2008regeneration}.
+Note also that, when atoms can be identified, one would often use regenerative simulation to approximate the asymptotic variance \citep{hobert2002applicability}, which can be expressed as $v(P,h)=\pi(\alpha)\mathbb{E}_{\alpha}[\{ \sum_{k=1}^{\tau_{\alpha}}h_{0}(X_{k})\} ^{2}]$ \citep{bednorz2008regeneration}.

-Coupling techniques have been extensively used to study distances between a Markov chain at time $t$ and its limiting distribution.
-Couplings yield upper bounds on these distances and on the resulting mixing time, and these bounds are rarely sharp.
-Therefore, without matching lower bounds, coupling techniques cannot determine whether an algorithm converges faster than another.
-On the other hand, the proposed coupling-based asymptotic variance estimators are unbiased, even with sub-optimal couplings, under conditions presented in this article.
-Thus, with sufficient computing resources we can determine which algorithm leads to the smallest asymptotic variance.